sandinmyjoints/zero-to-node/notes.md

 ## Slide 26 - Thanks and Questions

+* So hopefully this presentation has explained, one way at least, to go from zero to node.
-* Thanks!
+* Thanks for listening!
-* I will put slides online at my website.
+* I'll put a link to the slides online at my website soon.
 * Quick note: If this sounded interesting, SpanishDict is hiring.
 Talk to me, Chris, or Ryan.
 * Questions?